olincollege/SoftSysCompilingCaterpillars/reports/update.md

 programming.
 I learned more about variable scoping, such as the fact that declaring a variable inside a loop or if statement doesn't necessarily clear it, like would be expected in python or other higher level languages.
+This fulfills the goal regarding memory management at some level, because I have to learn where and how much memory to allocate.
 I learned this while debugging my translation of the C++ version of the lexer.
-Now, I am learning more about structs and using them in place of classes in the parser.
+Now, I am learning
+more about structs and using them in place of classes in the parser.
 A number of different structs, along with unions, can be used in place of "nodes" to create a AST.
+This will help me in the future creating more complicated yet well divided programs with the help of structs and unions to simulate some OO elements.

 ## Getting Started: Resources